silnrsi/font-busra/documentation/source/productsite/faq.md

 - The font supports a new Khmer encoding structure; see [UTN #61: Khmer Encoding Structure]( https://www.unicode.org/notes/tn61-draft).
 - There is no longer support for Apple's AAT technology.
 - The Latin has been completely redesigned.
+- Oblique (italic) weights are not included.
+These will be provided in a later version.

 ### Problems with Bold weights